jardelgcunha/proffy-web-mobile/README.md

 # :wrench: Issues

-Feel free to **file a new issue** with a respective title and description on the the [Proffy](https://github.com/JardelDeveloper/proffy-nlw-rocketseat/issues) repository.
+Feel free to **file a new issue** with a respective title and description on the [Proffy](https://github.com/JardelDeveloper/proffy-nlw-rocketseat/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**.

 # :memo: License